semantic-release/commit-analyzer/README.md

 ##### External package / file

-`releaseRules` can also reference a module, either by it's `npm` name or path.
-Note that the path must include the `.js` extension.
+`releaseRules` can also reference a module, either by it's `npm` name or path:
 ```json
 {
   "plugins": [